National Sausage Roll Day

-There’s a treat that we poor colonists have rarely ever enjoyed, it’s a delicious meat-filled pastry that is flaky, flavorful, and all around amazing.
-If you’ve never had these savory filled puff pastries it is far past time to add them to your menu, and Sausage Roll Day is the day to do it!
+If you’ve never had these savory filled puff pastries it is far past time to add them to your menu, and National Sausage Roll Day is the day to do it!
 Each year we celebrate this amazing little pastry and the country it came from, and this year so can you!
-Just delve right in and read up on where it came from, when it’s used, and how America has been missing out on this best of all treats… until now!
+Just delve right in and read up on where it came from, when it’s used, and how surprisingly many people have been missing out on this best of all treats… until now!

 First, we should probably just answer the question looming on your mind, “What’s a sausage roll?!”
 Sausage rolls are much as we’ve described them, a pleasantly spiced mixture of sausage, preferably home-made, that is then carefully wrapped in an all-butter puff pastry (which is usually store-bought these days) and baked until delicious.
 That’s it, a bundle of sausage in a wrap served up to hungry Brits (And now Yanks!) everywhere.